Axonn/Atlantis.js/README.md

 [![Build Status](https://travis-ci.org/Axonn/Atlantis.js.png?branch=master)](https://travis-ci.org/Axonn/Atlantis.js)

-Atlantis.js = video.js + plugins + content marketing centric embed code
+Atlantis.js = video.js + plugins + content marketing centric video embed code

 Atlantis.js is a video player designed specifically for content marketing gurus and growth hackers alike.
 With a whole host of features such as call to actions and analytics tracking it is our goal to provide a simple to use video player for marketers.